ips-ag/penetration-testing-automation/src/zap-proxy/README.md

 ### **1️⃣ Local Execution (Using `.env` file)**

 #### **Step 1: Create a `.env` file**
-Create a file named `local.config.env` in the root directory and add the following details:
+Create a file named `local.env` in the `config` directory and add the following details:

-For Auth API Scan - see [config.authapi-scan.env](./config.authapi-scan.env)
+For Auth API Scan - see [auth-api.env](./config/auth-api.env)
 ```ini
 CLIENT_ID=your-client-id
 CLIENT_SECRET=your-client-secret